mcgilldinglab/RAMEN/README.md

 <img width="1000" alt="Screen Shot 2023-01-26 at 10 29 14 AM" src="https://user-images.githubusercontent.com/76263492/214884881-c33700c5-b2c0-4d73-b663-0b5c66a9370e.png">

 # Credits
-This repository is developped by __Yiwei Xiong__ and __Jingtao Wang__.
-We also have a webapp http://dinglab.rimuhc.ca/pgm/ to interact with networks developped by __Xiaoxiao Shang__.
-This project is done under the supervision of Professor Jun Ding.
+This repository is developed by __Yiwei Xiong__ and __Jingtao Wang__.
+We also have a web app http://dinglab.rimuhc.ca/pgm/ to interact with networks developed by __Xiaoxiao Shang__.
+This project is done under the supervision of Professor __Jun Ding__.

+__Tingting Chen__ processed data allowing us to test our methods.
+Professor __Douglas D. Fraser__ provided an alternative dataset allowing us to check our method on an alternative dataset.
+Professor __Gregory Fonseca__ and __Simon Rousseau__ provided the dataset on which the method is built and provided insights into biology knowledge.